How would you feel if your students could take ownership of their own learning?

 This free SMILE Folder Goal Setting Kit will put you and your students on the right track to setting goals and tracking success!

-The new year is the perfect time to set new goals with your students.
-The new year is also the perfect time encourage your students to be more independent and take responsibility for their own learning.
+It is the perfect time to encourage your students to be more independent and take responsibility for their own learning.
 Just saying that makes me smile!

 Below is the SMILE acronym that I use with my students.
 I use it as a visual in the classroom, as well as print it out and add it to their SMILE Folder.
 Many classroom use the SMART Goals acronym, but I have created a system that works great for students and teachers: SMILE Goals!